Skip to main content

 K. Lindgren

-Rosemarie Garland-Thomson writes: "staring is an interrogative gesture that asks what’s going on and demands the story.
-The eyes hang on, working to recognize what seems illegible, order what seems unruly, know what seems strange."
-In this seminar we will explore visual and literary portraits and self-portraits of bodies marked by difference, bodies that often elicit stares.
+Rosemarie Garland-Thomson writes: “staring is an interrogative gesture that asks what’s going on and demands the story.
+The eyes hang on, working to recognize what seems illegible, order what seems unruly, know what seems strange.”
+In this seminar we will explore visual and literary portraits and self-portraits of bodies marked by difference, bodies that often elicit stares, as well as bodies and minds with non-visible differences.
 We will ask: What kinds of stories are told about these bodies?
 How do memoirs and self-portraits by people with disabilities draw on and challenge traditions of life writing and portraiture?
-How does this work enlarge cultural, aesthetic, and bioethical views of embodiment, disability, and difference?
+How does this work enlarge cultural and aesthetic views of embodiment, disability, and difference?
 How do portraits of disability engage differences of gender, race, and class?
-Our seminar will host a visiting artist who will guide us through a digital self-portraiture project.
-Through close readings of essays, memoirs, paintings, and photographs, students will hone their descriptive and interpretive skills and develop their ability to craft clear and persuasive arguments.
+The course includes a unit on deafness, Deaf culture, and Deaf schools.
+Students in this course will receive preference for enrollment in American Sign Language 1, but you are not required to enroll in ASL.
+(Taking the sequence ASL 1 and 2 fulfills the language requirement).
+Through close readings of essays, memoirs, novels, paintings, and photographs, students will hone their descriptive and interpretive skills and develop their ability to craft clear and persuasive arguments.
 [Counts towards the minors in Visual Studies and in Health Studies]

 C. Schilling